mars0i/pasta/README.md

 survive and reproduce, and those unsuited to their environment generally die before reproduction.

-*s-snipes* (purple wing shapes) use a social learning, or cultural transmission strategy known as "success bias".
+*s-snipes* (purple wing shapes) use a social learning or cultural transmission strategy known as "success bias".
 This is a form of "model bias" because it's a bias toward learning from "models" (teachers, influencers) who have certain properties.
-A newborn s-snipe (purple square) looks around at nearby snipes, and copies the current mushroom size preference of whichever snipe has the most energy.
+A newborn s-snipe examines nearby snipes and copies the current mushroom size preference of whichever nearby snipe has the most energy.
 If there are no nearby snipes, the s-snipe tries again on the next timestep.
-Once it adopts a preference, the preference never changes.
+Once it adopts a preference, an s-snipe's preference never changes.
 (For more on cultural transmission biases see e.g. Richerson and Boyd's <em>Not by Genes Alone</em>, University of Chicago Press 2006.)

 Snipes' energy levels are reflected in their brightness, with greater brightness indicating more energy.
-Mushroom color indicates nutritiousness/poisonousness:  Darker colors indicate nutritiousness, while lighter colors indicate poisonousness.
-(The color difference between environments has no functional meaning, but can be thought of as indicating a difference between mushroom species that snipes are unable to perceive.)
+Mushroom color indicates nutritiousness/poisonousness:  Lighter colors indicate nutritiousness---\ie these mushrooms are energetically favorable to snipes---while darker colors indicate poisonousness---energetically unfavorability.
+(The difference in shades between environments has no functional meaning, but can be thought of as indicating a difference between mushroom species.)

 ## Running